BrianENguyen/brianenguyen.com/README.md

 ## Licensing

 Feel free to inspect my code and reuse what is appropriate.
-You may not use any photos/icons that have the `BEN_` or `BEN-` prefix without my permission, as they are owned by me.
+Any image files that have the `BEN_` or `BEN-` prefix are my original content.
+If you wish to use these images, please inform me on which images to use and why you're using them.
 All other directories and files are MIT Licensed (where applicable).

 ## Images